NEET Exam > NEET Notes > Biology Class 11 > Chapter Notes: Animal Kingdom

 • Coelomate: Coelom is present in a coelomate.
 Animals belonging to phyla Annelida, Mollusca, Arthropoda, Echinodermata, Hemichordata and Chordata are examples of coelomates.

 • Pseudocoelomate: In some animals, the body cavity is not lined by mesoderm.
 Instead, the mesoderm is present as scattered pouches between the ectoderm and endoderm.
-Such a body cavity is called pseudocoelom.
-Animals possessing pseudocoelom are called pseudocoelomates.
+Such a body cavity is called a pseudocoelom.
+Animals possessing a pseudocoelom are called pseudocoelomates.
 Examples of pseudocoelomates include Aschelminthes.

-• Acoelomate: Coelom is absent in an acoelomate, the animals in which the body cavity is absent are called acoelomates e.g. Platyhelminthes.
+• Acoelomate: Coelom is absent in an acoelomate; the animals in which the body cavity is absent are called acoelomates, e.g. Platyhelminthes.

 6. Segmentation